TeddYenn/ShiNyP-guide/09-AIReport.Rmd

 :   This error may indicate that the request timed out, possibly due to
     an excessive input token count, which prevents the OpenAI model from completing the task within the allotted time.

-    To resolve this issue, try selecting the 'GPT-3.5 Turbo' model to generate the report first.
-If successful, you can then switch to other models for subsequent tasks.

 ------------------------------------------------------------------------